Cookies on this website

 We use cookies to ensure that we give you the best experience on our website.
 If you click 'Accept all cookies' we'll assume that you are happy to receive all cookies and you won't see this message again.
 If you click 'Reject all non-essential cookies' only necessary cookies providing core functionality such as security, network management, and accessibility will be enabled.
 Click 'Find out more' for information on how to change your cookie settings.

-Southeast Asia is undergoing an epidemiological transition with non-communicable illnesses becoming increasingly important, yet infectious diseases (tuberculosis, HIV, hepatitis B, malaria) remain widely prevalent in some populations, while emerging and zoonotic diseases threaten.
+Abstract Background Southeast Asia is undergoing an epidemiological transition with non-communicable illnesses becoming increasingly important, yet infectious diseases (tuberculosis, HIV, hepatitis B, malaria) remain widely prevalent in some populations, while emerging and zoonotic diseases threaten.
 There are also limited population-level estimates of many important heath conditions.
 This restricts evidence-based decision-making for disease control and prevention priorities.
 Cross-sectional surveys can be efficient epidemiological tools to measure the prevalence of a wide range of diseases, but no systematic assessment of their coverage of different health conditions has been produced for the region.
-We conducted a systematic search in Medline, Embase, Global Health, CINAHL, Scopus, Web of Science Core Collection, and Global Index Medicus, and additionally Google Scholar.
+Methods We conducted a systematic search in Medline, Embase, Global Health, CINAHL, Scopus, Web of Science Core Collection, and Global Index Medicus, and additionally Google Scholar.
 Our inclusion criteria were cross-sectional surveys conducted with community-based recruitment, in Bangladesh, Cambodia, Laos, Myanmar, and Thailand, published between January 1, 2010 and January 27, 2021, and reporting the prevalence of any health condition.
-542 publications from 337 surveys were included.
+Results 542 publications from 337 surveys were included.
 Non-communicable conditions (n = 205) were reported by more surveys than infectious conditions (n = 124).
 Disability (n = 49), self-report history of any disease or symptoms (n = 35), and self-perceived health status (n = 34), which reflect a holistic picture of health, were studied by many fewer surveys.
 In addition, 45 surveys studied symptomatic conditions which overlap between non-communicable and infectious conditions.
 The most surveyed conditions were undernutrition, obesity, hypertension, diabetes, intestinal parasites, malaria, anemia, diarrhea, fever, and acute respiratory infections.
 These conditions overlap with the most important causes of death and disability in the Global Burden of Disease study.
 However, other high-burden conditions (e.g. hearing loss, headache disorder, low back pain, chronic liver and kidney diseases, and cancers) were rarely studied.
-There were relatively few recent surveys from which to estimate representative prevalences and trends of health conditions beyond those known to be high burden.
+Conclusion There were relatively few recent surveys from which to estimate representative prevalences and trends of health conditions beyond those known to be high burden.
 Expanding the spectrum of health conditions in cross-sectional surveys could improve understanding of evolving disease patterns in the region.

 Original publication